-Updated on August 23, 2017
+Updated on August 29, 2018

 The Kohda Site has also contributed to the local community by building a walking path and installing athletic equipment in the forest for locals to use.
 It is used for outdoor educational purposes by many local elementary school students.
-In 2015, Sony participated in the Kagayake Aichi Sustainability Research Institute,* an Aichi prefectural government project.
+In 2015, Sony participated in the Kagayake Aichi Sustainability Research Institute,*1 an Aichi prefectural government project.
 The researchers, who are local university students, planned and executed PR measures to publicize the Sony Forest throughout the area.
-The activities associated with this project have raised environmental awareness among employees and raised public awareness of the rest of the environmental activities taking place at the Kohda site.
+The activities associated with this project have raised environmental awareness among employees and raised public awareness of the rest of the environmental activities taking place at the Kohda Site.